drinkbird/drinkbird.github.io/_posts/blog/2018-01-28-the-20-percent-rule.md

 ## The 20% Rule

-The following is an excerpt from the [The DevOps Handbook](http://it-books.club/books/the-devops-handbook/isbn/1942788002), a massive hit and must-read for everyone involved in decision making within a technology organization[²](#ex2).
+The following is an excerpt from the {% include link.html title="The DevOps Handbook" url="https://geni.us/devops" %}, a massive hit and must-read for everyone involved in decision making within a technology organization[²](#ex2).

-*After the near-death experience of eBay in the late 1990s, Marty Cagan, author of [Inspired: How To Create Products Customers Love](http://it-books.club/books/inspired/isbn/1119387507), the seminal book on product design and management, codified the following lesson:*
+*After the near-death experience of eBay in the late 1990s, Marty Cagan, author of {% include link.html title="Inspired: How To Create Products Customers Love" url="https://geni.us/inspired-amazon" %}, the seminal book on product design and management, codified the following lesson:*

 *The deal [between product owners and] engineering goes like this: Product management takes 20% of the team’s capacity right off the top and gives this to engineering to spend as they see fit.
 They might use it to rewrite, re-architect, or re-factor problematic parts of the code base...whatever they believe is necessary to avoid ever having to come to the team and say, ‘we need to stop and rewrite [all our code].’
 If you’re in really bad shape today, you might need to make this 30% or even more of the resources.
 However, I get nervous when I find teams that think they can get away with much less than 20%.*